jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 ## About Data and Tools

-The database structure, as seen below, consists of four tables: orders, customers, geo_lookup, and order_status.
+The database structure, as seen below, consists of four tables: `orders`, `customers`, `geo_lookup`, and `order_status`.
 The main table for this analysis was consolidated from these four tables with a total of 108,127 records and Excel and SQL(BigQuery) were used as analysis tools.

 <img src="ERD.png" alt="Image" width="60%">